RNGDelak/ord-wwfsoe/fose.md

 - Fundamental sequences guide interval refinement
 - The process yields a unique ordinal below α

+## After reading
+- Come back to readme.md to know the additional requirement of 3 function that i have listed

 ## Implement
 - Check ordinal.js for the Implementation of this construction with bound ordinal ω^ω